-United States History 6A (Part II) 964AY: This advanced-level course covers the same SOL as the regular US History 1 course but moves at a faster pace to allow time for additional opportunities for enrichment of the curriculum.
-Throughout the year, students complete performance assessments to demonstrate their understanding and application of the course content.
+United States History 6A Course: 964AY

+This advanced-level course covers the same SOL as the regular US History 1 course but moves at a faster pace to allow time for additional opportunities for enrichment of the curriculum.
+Students complete performance assessments to demonstrate their understanding and application of the course content.